arickert/thedigradio/_posts/2018-08-25-criminal-injustice-with-josie-duffy-rice.md

 Josie Duffy Rice on Justice in America, her new podcast from The Appeal that she co-hosts with with Clint Smith, media coverage of criminal justice, carceral feminism and domestic violence, and the disturbing liberal affection for federal law enforcement under Trump.

 Thanks to Verso Books.
-Check out For a Left Populism by Chantal Mouffe versobooks.com/books/2748-for-a-left-populism
+Check out [For a Left Populism by Chantal Mouffe](versobooks.com/books/2748-for-a-left-populism)

 Support this podcast with your money at [patreon.com/thedig](http://www.patreon.com/TheDig)